DMScript Price Hits $0.0004 (DMST)

-DMScript (DMST) traded 0.7% lower against the US dollar during the 1 day period ending at 13:00 PM Eastern on September 16th.
-One DMScript coin can currently be bought for approximately $0.0004 or 0.00000002 BTC on exchanges.
-DMScript has a market cap of $38,012.95 and $20.00 worth of DMScript was traded on exchanges in the last 24 hours.
-Over the last seven days, DMScript has traded up 28.8% against the US dollar.
+DMScript (DMST) traded 4.6% higher against the U.S. dollar during the 1 day period ending at 22:00 PM Eastern on September 19th.
+During the last week, DMScript has traded 30.5% lower against the U.S. dollar.
+One DMScript coin can currently be purchased for $0.0004 or 0.00000002 BTC on popular cryptocurrency exchanges.
+DMScript has a market cap of $41,031.39 and $2.00 worth of DMScript was traded on exchanges in the last 24 hours.

 - Lido stETH (STETH) traded 0.6% lower against the dollar and now trades at $2,947.45 or 0.07417648 BTC.